TempuzFugit/DumbMonitor/README.md

 A simple website monitoring application that checks website status and displays it in a clean interface.
 No authentication, no storage, just monitoring.

+A stupid simple website monitoring application that provides a clean, modern interface.

+No auth, no storage, no nothing.
+Just a simple dumb monitor to see the status of your favorite sites.

 ## Setup

 1. Install dependencies: